epfl-ada/ada-2023-project-zalix/README.md

 ## Proposed Timeline ⏳
 ```
 .
+├── November 17, 2023: Deadline for Milestone 2
 ├── December 1, 2023: Homework 2 Deadline
 ├── December 10, 2023: Create an initial draft for the data story
 ├── December 15, 2023: Complete the code implementations and visualizations